Ezaan-Hassan/Cybersecurity_Notes/Google_Cybersecurity/Module2_Notes.md

 ### Common Methods of Cybersecurity Attacks

-#### Phishing
+1. #### Phishing

-- **Definition**: Phishing involves using digital communications, such as emails or messages, to deceive individuals into revealing sensitive information or installing malicious software.
+* Phishing involves using digital communications, such as emails or messages, to deceive individuals into revealing sensitive information or installing malicious software.
-- **Types**:
+* **Types**:
   - **Business Email Compromise (BEC)**:
     - A threat actor sends an email that appears to be from a trusted source, often requesting sensitive information or financial transactions.
     - This method exploits the trust established in business communications.